The basic element in solar modules

-The "Cell" business division is part of SolarWorld subsidiary Deutsche Cell GmbH and SolarWorld Industries America LP.
+The "Cell" business division is part of SolarWorld subsidiary SolarWorld Industries Sachsen GmbH, SolarWorld Industries Thüringen GmbH and SolarWorld Industries America LP.
 Here, solar cells are produced from the preliminary product, the solar silicon wafer.
 The group manufactures both monocrystalline as well as polycrystalline solar cells.

 The monocrystalline as well as polycrystalline solar cells are produced around the clock in one of the most advanced solar cell production facilities.
-The wafers are produced in the clean rooms of the Deutsche Cell GmbH using the most cutting edge process facilities with the highest level of automation.
+The wafers are produced in the clean rooms of the SolarWorld Industries Sachsen GmbH using the most cutting edge process facilities with the highest level of automation.

 Through the fully integrated production concept, it is possible to flexibly control the use of all auxiliary materials necessary for production and to continuously optimize material utilization during operation.
-This concept allows us to assure the unique quality standard of our solar cells and simultaneously reduce the loss rate compared to conventional processes.
-This not only lowers production costs, it adds to the expertise in the solar cell production for the SolarWorld group.
+This concept allows us to assure the unique quality standard of our solar cells.
+The solar cells are measured automatically to 100 percent – all together over 150 parameters - and on results and optical criteria sorted.
+This not only lowers production costs, it adds to the expertise in the solar cell production for the SolarWorld Group.